hybridgroup/cylon-site/source/blog/2014-11-18-creating-pre-built-binaries-for-cylon-modules.html.markdown

 author: Edgar Silva
 active_menu_blog: true
 ---
-:markdown

 Making Cylon and its modules easier to use and install is always a high priority item here at The Hybrid Group.

-  Unfortunately we often find out blockers when people try to use some of the coolest NPM modules for developing Javascript robotics like node-serialport, node-opencv, gamepad among others, and they try to compile their native dependencies in one of the 3 major platforms (Linux, Windows, OSX).
-We've seen this issue quite often since several Cylon modules also have dependencies for them.
-And it is even more obvious when doing a workshop where some of the attendants might not have all the dependencies required to compile their native extensions.
+  Unfortunately we often find issues  when people try to use some of the coolest NPM modules for developing Javascript robotics like node-serialport, node-opencv and gamepad among others, when they try to compile their native dependencies in one of the 3 major platforms (Linux, Windows, OSX).
+We come across this issue quite often since several Cylon modules also have dependencies for this NPM modules.
+And it is even more obvious when doing a workshop and several of the attendants do not have all the dependencies required to compile these native extensions.

-  That is why we took it upon ourselves to provide pre-built binaries for all the modules, that have native dependencies and are used in Cylon or its submodules, for all major platforms (both 64 and 32 bit), all of this thanks to node-pre-gyp which makes it easy to setup packaging and publishing for consumption.
-Using node-pre-gyp in tandem with CI tools like app-veyor(built for Windows platforms) and travis(built for Linux and OSX) lets us automatically generate the binary packages each time a new version of the module is released.
+  That is why we took it upon ourselves to provide pre-built binaries for all the modules, that have native dependencies and are used in Cylon or its submodules, for all major platforms.
+We accomplish this using node-pre-gyp, which provides a very solid process to setup packaging and publishing of pre-compiled binaries for easy consumption.
+Using node-pre-gyp in tandem with CI tools like AppVeyor (build for Windows platforms) and TravisCI (build for Linux and OSX) we can automatically generate, package, publish and have binary packages available each time a new version of the module is released.

   ## Steps to setup and auto generate the binary packages